0xOpenBytes/ChatService/README.md

 *🤖 Chat with GPT*

 ChatService is a Swift package that provides a simple API for chatting with an AI-powered bot based on GPT (Generative Pretrained Transformer) architecture.
-The package uses OpenAI's GPT models to generate responses to user inputs, and provides an interface for managing chats and chat history.
+The package uses OpenAI's GPT models to generate responses to user inputs.

 **[OpenAI API Reference](https://platform.openai.com/docs/api-reference/chat)**